How to Harness The Power Of The "Aha" Moment

 • I learned that helping someone see "it" for themselves was a skill, an art form even, that Jesus used, and I wanted to follow suit.

-• Jesus often chose to tell a story or ask questions to provide "Aha" moments.
+• Jesus often chose to tell stories or ask questions to create "Aha" moments.

 Let's look at one of my favorite passages.
 This is one where Jesus is ready for His disciples to see Him for who He is.
 Think about other approaches Jesus could have chosen.
 He could have come right out with the facts and backed them up with the prophecies that were written about Him.
 He could have given them a teaching about honor and respect and how they should be acting toward Him.
 Instead, this is what happens in Matthew 16: 13-16.